-Brian Laundrie case: Police answered dozens of 911 calls at home since day before Gabby Petito disappearance
+Brian Laundrie manhunt: Dozens of 911 calls at Florida home since before Gabby Petito was reported missing

 Police provided Fox News Digital with 46 pages of records related to 911 calls related to the Laundries' home

-There were at least 46 911 calls related to the North Port, Florida, home of now-fugitive Brian Laundrie between Sept.
+FIRST ON FOX: There were at least 46 911 calls related to the North Port, Florida, home of now-fugitive Brian Laundrie between Sept.
 10-27, according to police records obtained by Fox News Digital.

-North Port Police Department provided Fox News Digital with 46 pages of records related to 911 calls with an incident location of the Laundries’ home – the home where Laundrie resides with his parents, and where he lived with his fiancée, Gabby Petito, before she disappeared and was later found dead.
+North Port Police Department provided Fox News Digital with 46 pages of records related to 911 calls with an incident location of the Laundries’ home – the home where Laundrie resides with his parents, and where he lived with his fiancée, Gabby Petito, before her mother ultimately reported her missing.

 North Port police would not provide logs for calls made before the afternoon of Sept.
 10, the day before Petito’s mother reported her missing, and the records were partially redacted.
 The department also only provided records through Sept.
 27, instead of through the requested date of Sept.
 29.